Updated on June 19, 2019

 Read more: “SDGs mean business”

-WWF in collaboration with ISEAL published this new report: “SDGs mean business: How credible standards can help companies deliver the 2030 agenda”.
+In 2017, WWF in collaboration with ISEAL published this report: “SDGs mean business: How credible standards can help companies deliver the 2030 agenda”.
 It confirms how credible sustainability standards like UTZ offer businesses a ready-made tool to contribute to achieving the SDGs.
 At the same time the report outlines how this represents a business opportunity for companies: investing in meeting the SDGs can unlock new markets and opportunities and secure a company’s long-term prosperity.